itdojo/kismet-container/README.md

 └── logs
 ```

-Kismet's log file are written to `logs/`
+Kismet's log file are written to `logs/`.

 ***

 ## Kismet with GPSD Stack

-**kismet-with-gpsd** containers the Docker files to build a container stack that runs both Kisment and GPSD.
+The folder **kismet-with-gpsd/** contains Docker files to build a container stack that runs both Kisment and GPSD.
 You will need to edit the `.env` file with your GPS info.
 You also need to update `kismet_site.conf` with the preferred Kismet settings you want to use.